-A CRM is a repository of every piece of information about your prospects, leads and customers.
+A CRM is a tool that can track and store information about your prospects, leads and customers.

-Some systems are quite simple, with a focus on better organizing and tracking your prospects.
-Others are highly complex; send emails, track responses, schedule meetings and more with these tools.
+Some systems are simple, with a focus on better organizing and tracking your prospects.
+Others are more sophisticated; you can send emails, track responses, schedule meetings and more with these tools.

-And contrary to popular belief, a CRM isn’t a time-waster.
+A CRM can help you save time and money.
 Just take a look at some of the numbers below for proof:

 - Organizations using a CRM saw a 29 percent increase in sales and a 34 percent increase in team activity.